OSC/ood-documentation/source/reference/files/ondemand-d-ymls.rst

 .. describe:: profile_links: (Array<Object>, [])

-  List of profiles to display in the ``Help`` menu.
+  List of profiles to display in the ``Help`` navigation menu.
 This will allow users to change profiles.
+  For more information see the :ref:`profile selection documentation. <profiles_selection_guide>`

   Default
     Empty list, no profile links will be shown.